mynameisharsh/mynameisharsh/README.md

 # Hello, I'm Harsh 👋

 Welcome to my GitHub profile!
-I'm a passionate React JS developer based in Sabarkantha, Gujarat.
+I'm a passionate React JS developer based in Gujarat, India.
 I graduated in Computer Engineering from Gujarat Technological University.
 I love building web applications and exploring the ever-evolving landscape of web technologies.

 ## About Me